Priyanshu6262/Customer-Behavior-Analytics/README.md

 The main objective of this project is to develop practical data analytics skills by working on a real-world customer behavior dataset and generating business insights that support data-driven decision-making.

-📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and showcase it in your portfolio.

 👨‍💻 About the Author

 Priyanshu Kumar